 - Lack of a Child Online Protection Framework

-- Lack of basic awareness, information security professionals and skills within government body
+- Lack of necessary knowledge, information security professionals and skills within government body

-- Resistance to change, especially in public sector
+- Resistance to change, especially in the public sector

 - Reliance on imported hardware and software